B2B SaaS SEO Mastery

 - Estimated 7,400 visits per month to the page

-Currently, HubSpot’s website is ranking for over 300,000 keywords with an organic traffic value (what it would cost you to pay to advertise on these positions) estimated at over $60m per year, showcasing the power of high-quality, well-structured content.
+Currently, HubSpot's website is ranking for over 300,000 keywords with an organic traffic value estimated at over $60m per year, showcasing the power of high-quality, well-structured content.

 Results:

-- Ranking number 5 for the term ‘agile project management’ above Asana, Service Now and other core competitors
+- Ranking number 5 above Asana, Service Now and other core competitors

 - Estimated 14,100 visits per month to the page